 How to have a Zero Waste Dog

-Having a dog could mean adding more waste to your current sustainable lifestyle.
+I have discussed have a cat sustainable before but having a dog could also mean adding more waste to your current sustainable lifestyle.
 There are things a dog needs to have it live comfortably in your house with you which could lead to lots for additional trash.
 With these tips, you can keep man's best friend rather sustainably.

 Buy in bulk

 Lots of stores specialized in pet food are offering food (and treats) for animals in bulk nowadays.
 Just make sure to take your bags/containers with you to the store.
 If your local pet store does not offer this, wholesale pet stores in your area might be an option.
 Make sure to check if the nutritional value is up to your standards before purchasing.
 Some of the brands you know might not be available at the wholesaler.

 Buying raw ingredients at the butcher (using your containers of course) is not for everyone.
 But it is a great substitute for canned dog food.
 You can find multiple recipes online but keep in mind that, for your dog to remain optimal health, certain minerals and vitamins need to be supplemented.

 If the previous options are not for you then avoiding plastic packaging for your puppy's dinner is something to consider.
 Companies become more aware of how important it is to avoid plastic in their products and are offering their customers sustainable alternatives.

 Vegan dog food